shinysharky/kaoru_public/README.md

 - [x] `explode` – Kaoru *goes boom*
 - [x] `emotes` - shows Kaorus emotes (for testing)
 - [x] `aura` - show how the aura system works
-- [x] `color roles` - roles for users to identify -> not modular for now, only admins can use and the roles need to exist in the server already

 ---